samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ---
 layout: post
 title: "React Tutorial: Building and Securing Your First App"
+metatitle: "React Tutorial: Building and Securing Your First App"
 description: "Learn how React works and create and secure your first React app in no time."
+metadescription: "Learn how React works and create and secure your first React app in no time."
 date: 2018-08-23 08:30
 category: Technical Guide, First Application, React
 author: